TommyM95/RealmDefenders/README.md

 # RealmDefenders
-Realm Defenders is my current Uni project for class Game Design.
-A Building Tower Defence Game
+Realm Defenders is a Builder Defender Game project being developed for my uni class Game Design.
+It is based on a tower defence stratagey game with some slight twists.